 To be eligible to be entered into the pool, the child must meet the following conditions:

 - He or she must be the natural, adopted, step, foster, or any other child for which legal guardianship can be documented, of a full-time TEAMS employee.

 - He or she will continue to be eligible for the program through the end of the calendar year in which the child turns 26 years of age.

 The program is not limited to incoming freshmen only.
 Parents of students who would like to transfer to UF may submit their child’s name for consideration for the HEO as well.
-If selected, the benefit will be prorated to reflect any hours the student has already completed at the University of Florida or another institution.

 In order to be placed in the scholarship drawing each academic year, each of the following must be completed at the close of business by the application deadline.

 - The child of the TEAMS employee must apply for admission to the University of Florida, Office of Admissions.

 - The TEAMS employee must notify Human Resource Services that he or she wishes to enter his or her child into the HEO drawing by submitting the online HEO Application Form by the established deadline.

 Once Human Resource Services has confirmed the eligibility of those requesting to be in the HEO, the pool will be forwarded to UF’s Director of Admissions.
 To ensure fairness, the 50 names will be selected at a public drawing to take place each spring.

 Those children among the 50 selected must meet admissions requirements to the University of Florida in order to be offered admission to UF.